 Responding to the emissions reduction challenge

-While the traditional liquid fuels and lubricants we supply will continue to play a critical role as the energy system transitions to a lower-carbon future, we have a range of initiatives in the new energies sector, to supply lower-carbon fuels to the market in the future.
+Traditional liquid fuels and lubricants will continue to play a critical role as the energy system transitions to a lower-carbon future.
+We have a range of initiatives in support of the new energies sector, including the supply of lower-carbon fuels in the future.

 These initiatives and our commitments to reduce our own carbon footprint, form an important part of Australia’s pathway to a lower-carbon energy system.
-This includes a net zero target across our non-refining operations by 2030, a ten percent reduction in emissions intensity at our Geelong refinery, and an end goal of net zero across our entire operations by 2050.
+We have a net zero target across our non-refining operations by 2030, a ten percent reduction in emissions intensity at our Geelong refinery, and an end goal of net zero across our entire operations by 2050.

 Project overview

-In an Australian first, the New Energies Service Station will have the capability to dispense green hydrogen in commercial quantities and refuel a fleet of heavy FCEVs consecutively.
-The project will place Victoria at the forefront of Australia’s ambitions for hydrogen as a zero emission solution for the commercial road transport sector.
+The Viva Energy Hub can dispense renewable hydrogen in commercial quantities and refuel a fleet of heavy hydrogen-powered trucks and buses.
+The project places Victoria at the forefront of Australia’s ambitions for hydrogen as a zero emission solution for the commercial road transport sector.

-- the performance of various FCEVs across different industries
+- the performance of various hydrogen-powered vehicles across different heavy transport industries

-- how heavy FCEVs perform in Australian conditions
+- how hydrogen-powered trucks and buses perform in Australian conditions

 DOWNLOAD THE HYDROGEN SAFETY FACT SHEET